nextstrain/docs.nextstrain.org/src/install.rst

       .. note::

          Due to installation constraints, there is no way to use the native Nextstrain components on Windows directly.
-Follow steps for **WSL on Windows** if the native environment is desired.
+Follow steps for **WSL on Windows** if the native environment is desired, or use the **Docker**-based steps instead.

       1. `Install Windows Subsystem for Linux (WSL) 2 <https://docs.microsoft.com/en-us/windows/wsl/install>`_.